larts85/larts85/README.md

 ## PERSONAL SKILLS

-I am self-sacrificing, disciplined and responsible.
-I love teamwork, I like to improve and always give my best.
+My self-sacrificing, disciplined and responsible aptitudes were the main keys to walk through this difficult path of make myself a Developer.
+Also this tragic pandemic was in my case an opportunity to make true that dream of become a Professional of IT Sciences.
+I love teamwork and leadership, I like to improve and always give my best.
 Kind, empathetic and enthusiastic character.
+Passionate by foreign languages and solve technical problems.
 Experience in FullStack development of web and mobile applications.
 Also a specialist in Physical Culture, Sports and Massage therapy.
 Empirical skills, experience and love of design and sales.

 ## CURRICULUM